Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Botanical Name: Crassula capitella ‘Campfire’

-It has propeller-like foliage with light green and bright red hue, which gives it a dramatic look.
+It has propeller-like foliage in light green and a bright red hue, which gives it a dramatic look.
 It also produces white flowers during the summer.

 16. Crassula Moon Glow

 This unique succulent has long and narrow grey-green leaves with small white hair that gives it a silver shine and makes it look like it’s covered in frost!

 It looks like a sedum plant with spoon-like green leaves with red edges.
 When planted in groups, it can create an outstanding uniform look.

 18. Red Flames